 Today, it has become a tradition to learn from fiction.
 In various schools, colleges, and universities, teachers use fictional sources, such as popular films, novels, and television shows, in their classroom to help their students learn about the world.

 So, reading about fictional worlds is an especially good way to gain knowledge about the real world.

 Studies have shown that those who read books sleep better.
 But it doesn’t mean to stay up all night reading just because you need to know what is going to happen next.
 This will lead to unwanted health issues.
 For instance, a recent data study conducted by HotDog reveals the elevated physical and mental health issues for insufficient sleepers that includes diabetes, obesity, coronary heart disease and depression.

-Sleep advisors suggest that reading before bed has a lot of health benefits.
+Sleep advisors suggest that reading before bed can bring a variety of health benefits.
 If you read a good fiction book before bed, you can take your mind off of all day’s tensions and struggles.
-This reduces stress, and with reduced stress comes better sleep.
+This reduces stress, and with reduced stress comes better and sufficient sleep.

 8. Reading Fiction Improves Memory

 Reading is the best workout for our brain.
 It improves memory and slows down the rate of mental deterioration at old age.
 When we read, we think and our intelligence is called to action.
 This gives us understanding and insight about the things.
 All this mental activity helps in keeping our memory sharp.